molisemahasele/krypt_web3/README.md

-    Global Transactions: Send cryptocurrencies across borders swiftly and securely User-Friendly Interface: Intuitive design for easy navigation and seamless transactions Secure and Reliable: Utilizes the power of blockchain technology for secure transactions.
+    Global Transactions: Send cryptocurrencies across borders swiftly and securely User-Friendly Interface: Intuitive design for easy navigation and seamless transactions Secure and Reliable: Utilizes the power of blockchain technology for secure transactions

 # Technologies Used